danbartlett-twilio/voice-from-pool/README.md

 ## Overview

-Twilio Messaging offers Messaging Services which, among many awesome features, provides a Sender Pool with automatic "From" number selection.
-This allows our customers to just provide a pool of numbers and allow Twilio to select the best FROM number for each specific SMS recipient.
+For voice solutions within a single country, selecting the "From" number to use is simple.
+However, many voice solutions need to make calls across the globe, and the optimal customer experience for these outgoing calls requires that the "From" number used for each call is localized.
+For globalized voice solutions making outgoing calls, customers must implement a process for selecting FROM numbers based on the specific TO number for each call.

-SMS and Voice are very different channels and Messaging Services do not work with Programmable Voice, so Twilio users need to specify a FROM number when making voice calls.
-However, using Twilio Functions (and Twilio LookUp API!), it is certainly possible to implement logic for FROM number selection before initiating outgoing calls.
+While you could certainly build a solution internally to select FROM numbers before making API calls to Twilio to initiate outgoing calls, this blog posts outlines a solution to use Twilio Functions to handle FROM number selection on-the-fly.
+This solution also uses Twilio LookUp to determine the country code for each TO number and also validate the number format.

-This blog will walk you through building a voice 2FA solution that can receives API requests, select the best FROM number for the TO number, and then initiate Studio Flows to deliver the 2FA codes via voice.
+FROM number selection is relevant to any solution that needs to initiate outgoing calls.
+This blog will walk you through building a voice 2FA solution that can receive API requests, select the best FROM number for the TO number, and then initiate Studio Flows to deliver the 2FA codes via voice.

 Let's take a quick look at the solution.